 “That’s my regular speed!”
 I shot back as I skated to the bench to the polite applause of the mommies in the stands.
 I never did get the license plate number of the truck that hit me.
 Luckily for me I had invested $1 in a mouth guard which, I believe, spared me several visits to the dentist but I would have looked much more like a hockey player had I not.
 The Panthers would go ahead 3-1 and then 4-1 again on the power play, before the seat in the penalty box got warm.
 Captain Rick Koh would score a late goal to produce the final score of 4-2.
 We played a much better game that day than we had the night before.
 A couple of more bounces and a few less penalties and who knows?
 We were satisfied with our effort but our fate was sealed.
-We would not be playing hockey on Sunday, in the finals.
+We would not be playing in the adult hockey tournament finals on Sunday.

 Hondo and son had followed us back to the hotel, where we planned to go swimming in the third-floor pool.
 However, as I stepped into the water I decided I did not want to be poached by the scorching water and rid myself of any energy I might have had left to play in our final game that night.
 So we decided to go out to the adjacent sun deck and enjoy an absolutely picture-perfect afternoon with some of my teammates, where they laid their equipment out to dry.
 Defenseman Frank Miceli, Warren, Kevin, Hondo and I enjoyed the bright sun and cool breeze while some of our other teammates went back to the rink to watch the Ducks play, in a game they would need to win in order to secure a playoff berth and the right to play another day.
 Rick Koh returned to report that after the second period the Ducks trailed 4-1.
 As the Ducks played their third period, we soaked up the sun and tried to recharge our batteries for our final game.